 If you can't use Siri with Onavo Protect installed, you might need to uninstall the app and then reinstall.
 You can simply uninstall Protect by long-tapping the icon and tapping the X in the corner, and then install it again from the App Store.

-Onavo Protect alerts you of online threats when browsing the web using your iPhone or iPad.
+Onavo Protect blocks online threats when browsing the web using your iPhone or iPad.
 To function properly, you need to successfully install a profile during the first launch of the app, which in turns sets up a VPN on the device.
-Once installed, you will get real-time alerts of suspected threats and the app will record the event with additional details.
-When you launch the app, you will see their timeline with all past events logged.
-Events may include submitting sensitive information (passwords, SSN, credit card information, etc.) over unsecured forms, phishing pages or other potentially malicious websites.

 No. Onavo Protect alerts of online threats when browsing the web using mobile Safari or any other mobile browser.
 Apps work in a different environment than web browsing.
 At this point Onavo Protect does not handle app data security.